-In this task, a table containing a sequence of four square shapes, increasing in size, with their shape number and perimeter.
-Students are asked to find the perimeter of the tenth shape (part a) and a formula for the perimeter of the nth term (part b).
+In this task, students are shown a table containing a sequence of four square shapes, increasing in size, with their shape number and perimeter.
+Students are asked to find the perimeter of the eleventh shape (part a) and are asked to write a formula for the perimeter of the nth term, based on a range of number and calculation cards (part b).
 Looking for the pattern to find how the shape 'grows' without finding all the terms in between can help students to find the nth term.
-After looking at the four shapes shown, students may see that the shape 'grows' by adding three sides of a square;

-this means that the perimeter increases in steps of 2cm because at each step 1cm is 'lost'.
+After looking at the four shapes shown, students may see that the shape 'grows' by adding three sides of a square; this means that the perimeter increases in steps of 2cm because at each step 1cm is 'lost'.